snowkylin/ntm/readme.md

-# Neural Turing Machines
+# NTM and MANN in TensorFlow

-Tensorflow implementation of Neural Turing Machines (NTM), as well as its application on one-shot learning (MANN).
+TensorFlow implementation of Neural Turing Machines (NTM), as well as its application on one-shot learning (MANN).

+The models are ready to use -- they are encapsulated into classes `NTMCell` and `MANNCell`, and the usage is similar to `LSTMCell` in TensorFlow, so you can apply these models easily in other programs.
+The sample code is also provided.

+You can see [my slide](https://docs.google.com/presentation/d/1VLBkDQn5926qh1hu8to1mYxE777EqttZcx_Z_XApwe8/edit?usp=sharing) for more details about NTM and MANN.

 ## Prerequisites